What Happens if I'm at Fault for a Car Accident?

 If you have been in a serious auto accident, even if you are deemed at fault for a crash, review the unique circumstances with an experienced car accident lawyer.

-When you sit down with an attorney, you will be able to review the negligence rules in affect and determine what legal options are available.
+When you sit down with an attorney, you will be able to review the negligence rules in effect and determine what legal options are available.

 chronic pain